 RashinFahandej-ImproperBostonian-1408.jpg

-She is the founder of “A Father’s Lullaby, “ a multi-platform, co-creative initiative that highlights the role of men in raising children and their absence due to racial disparities in the criminal justice system.
-This work was incubated as part of the Boston Mayor’s Office Artist-In-Residence (2017) and a multi-year research fellowship with the MIT Open Documentary Lab.
-It won the 2021 Prix Ars Electronica Festival Award of Distinction in Digital Musics & Sound Ars and the Institute of Contemporary Arts’ James and Audrey Foster Prize (2019), Mass Cultural Council Artist Fellowship (2019), and was further supported by residencies and fellowships with ThoughtWorks Arts and Scatter VR Volumetric Filmmaking (2019), Framingham Cultural Council (2019), and Boston Center for the Arts Public Art Residency (2018).
+Fahandej is the recipient of prestigious awards and residencies, including the Prix Ars Electronica Festival Award of Distinction in Digital Musics & Sound Art, the Institute of Contemporary Arts Boston’ James and Audrey Foster Prize (2019), and the Mass Cultural Council Artist Fellowship (2019).
+Her residencies and fellowships include the MacDowell Artist Residency (2025), Mass MoCA (2023), ThoughtWorks Arts and Scatter VR (2019), Framingham Cultural Council (2019), and the Boston Center for the Arts Public Art Residency (2018).

 What motivates my artistic practice is my life investment in social justice.
 I interrogate oppressive systems to give voice to marginalized narratives and personal stories, and to propagate poetic expressions of local and global perspectives.
 My approach to artmaking is deeply informed by my passion for social justice and my personal experience as a woman and a member of persecuted Baha’i minority in Iran, as an immigrant in Boston, and as an educator.
 I consider my art a voice for the margins communicated through the poetry of visuals.”